christyheaton/christyheaton.github.io/_posts/2020-05-19-what-we-love-about-python.markdown

  - blog
 ---

 Planning activities is a challenge in this time of uncertainty, but PyLadies Seattle pulled it together for this panel discussion on What We Love About Python.
-I had the pleaseure of facilitating the discussion which included panelists Guido van Rossum, Emily Spahn, Thea Flowers, and Reshama Shaikh.
+I had the pleasure of facilitating the discussion which included panelists Guido van Rossum, Emily Spahn, Thea Flowers, and Reshama Shaikh.

 Topics discussed were: